greenelab/phenoplier_manuscript/v/latest/images/entire_process/README.txt

 To export the odg to svg:
 1. Export to PDF from Draw, selecting lossless compression and unchecking reduce image resolution.
-1. Open PDF with Inkscape using the poppler importer.
+2. Open PDF with Inkscape using the poppler importer.
 Not needed now:
-    1. Add white-filled rectangle and clip to content to crop.
+    a.
+Add white-filled rectangle and clip to content to crop.
-    1. Check that nothing was wrongly cropped.
+    b.
+Check that nothing was wrongly cropped.
-    1. Resize page.
+    c.
+Resize page.
-1. Save as svg
+3. Save as svg
-1. Remove PDF
+4. Remove PDF